The abbreviation for antibiotics.

 Cross Platform (platform independent)

-software application that works on more than one system platform e.g. Mac, Windows, Unix, etc)
+Describes a software application that works on more than one kind of system platform (e.g., Mac, Windows, and Unix).

-a list of all medications taken regularly by a patient
+A list of all medications a patient takes on a regular basis.

-Similar training to M.D., but focus on the body structure (bones, nerves and muscles) in the belief that problems with these are often the causes of illness and manipulation can be a cure.
-They attend specific osteopathic schools that cover much the same information as traditional medical schools, in addition to manipulative therapy, and are qualified to treat the same illnesses.
-Most D.O.s specialize in primary care disciplines and practice exactly like M.D.s while others concentrate on herbal and alternative remedies.
+A medical professional whose training is similar to that of an MD (medical doctor), but with greater focus on the body’s structure (e.g., the bones, nerves, and muscles).
+This realm of medicine is based on the idea that problems in these areas often cause illnesses that manipulation may cure.
+These professionals attend specific osteopathic schools that cover much of the same information as traditional medical schools, with the addition of manipulative therapy.
+As such, they are qualified to treat the same illnesses that medical doctors treat.
+Most doctors of osteopathy specialize in primary care disciplines; however, some concentrate on herbal and alternative remedies.

 Differential Diagnosis (DDX)

-is a list of possible diagnoses.
-For example, if a patient was given a general diagnosis of chest pain, but the provider had ordered additional tests to rule out other more specific diagnoses, they would list the differential diagnosis as a way of notating that they are considering several possibilities.
-Documenting differential diagnoses helps substantiate higher coding for medical decision-making.
+A list of possible diagnoses.
+For example, if a patient receives a general diagnosis of chest pain, but the provider orders additional tests to rule out other, more specific diagnoses, the provider would list the differential diagnosis to indicate that he or she is considering several possibilities.

 DME (Durable Medical Equipment)

-the process of converting paper documents into electronic format usually through a process of scanning
+The process of converting paper documents into an electronic format, usually by scanning them.

 E&M (Evaluation and Management) Codes

-the code used to define a visit type (i.e. level 3 office visit, newborn initial evaluation, etc.).
-E&M codes are a subset of CPT® codes
+Codes that define a visit type (e.g., level-3 office visit).
+E&M codes comprise a subset of CPT® codes.

 EDI (Electronic Data Interchange)

-electronic communication between two parties, generally for the filing of electronic claims to payers
+Electronic communication between two parties, generally in relation to the filing of electronic claims to payers.

 eDoc (External Documents)